Modeling oxygen-void interactions in uranium nitride: Methodology

 where $E_\text{surf+ad}$ and $E_\text{surf}$ are the energies of the symmetric slabs with and without the adsorbed atom(s), $N_\text{ad}$ is the number of adsorbed atoms, and $\mu_\text{ad}$ is their chemical potential.

 Finally, it is of interest to estimate the change in the surface energy upon oxygen adsorption or surface defect formation.
-This is accomplished by using the following expression, which is derived in \ref{App2}:
+This is accomplished by using the following expression, which is derived in \ref{App2} (using geometric identities derived in \ref{App1}):

 where $p$ is the porosity, $R_v$ is the average void radius, $a$ is the lattice constant, $c_\text{O}$ is the atomic oxygen concentration, and $\alpha_1$ and $\alpha_2$ are the kinetic corrections for the defects $\text{O}_\text{N}^\text{(s)}$ and $\text{O}_i^{\text{(s)}}$, respectively.
 For a defect $i$, $\alpha_i$ is defined as \cite{Zinkle1990}: